ChanthaKammer/capstone/Capstone.client/README.md

 This App is designed for Video Game Tournament Management.
 Online and In Person/Local.
+Members can sign up and become a host, a participant or both.

 In this App you will be able to search a Video Game from over 800k games.